jason-nordheim/knowledge/web-dev/js-event-loop.md

+processing/applying styles, processing/applying layout and rendering elements to the screen.
+The main thread is responsible for executing the event loop.

+During the event loop,  At each iteration through the event loop, the all the tasks from the callstack are dequeued into the Event Loop.

+ All tasks are processed through the event loop.
+As the tasks are processed in the event loop, asynchonously enqued to be handled on a seperate thread, and asynchronous operations are executed on the main thread.  are parsed by the JavaScript interpreter are then either executed by the main thread, or delegated to another thread for execution.
+This avoids blocking the main thread, and enables it to quickly proceed through the remaining steps in the event loop (more detail to come) and respond to new tasks in the call-stack.

+The key idea here is to keep the procedures/functions executed on the main thread need to be executed quickly or designated as asynchronous to avoid a single task blocking execution of the main thread.

+Common examples of asyncrhonous opeations:
+* Network requests (HTTP requests)
+* Encoding/Decoding
+* Monitoring Input Devices

+One common asychronous task in web applications is making HTTP requests.
+An HTTP request can execute rapidly or it could take quite some time depending on a multitude of factors.
+If HTTP requests were executed synchronously, the application's main thread would be tied up processing those tasks, and would be unresponsive to inputs or events, and unable to interact with the DOM the HTTP response is resolved.

+However by offloading this work as an asynchronous operations, the "main" thread can execute quickly and keep the program/application responsive.

 Synchronous functions must execute each step in the specified order.
 First, the `setTimeout(callback, ms)` method will pause execution on the calling thread for the specified number of milliseconds.
 During the halted execution, that thread would be unable to process any operations.
 Synchronously executed from the "main" thread of the application, the application would be rendered unresponsive.
 When the specified duration is reached, the callback function is executed, and the application can once again respond to user-input.

 Instead, `setTimeout(callback, ms)` executes in parallel (asynchronously).
 First, the "main" thread queues the function to run on another thread, retaining a reference to the function invocation.
 While the other thread is being processed in parallel, the "main" application thread is free to continue responding to input, or processing additional instructions uninhibited.
 Once the promise is resolved the "main" thread yeilds to the callback provided as a parameter to the `setTimeout(callback, ms)` function.

+### Promises

+In JavaScript (ES6), the eventual value returned as a result of an asychrnous operation is handled with "promises".
+A promise is simply an abstraction that represents an _eventual value_.

+When "fufilled" or completed, the resulting value is returned to the the "main" thread in the form as a "promise" or _eventual value_.
+JavaScript enables developers to define logic for what should be done with the value returned by the promise (at its completion), to the main thread using `.then()` or `async`/`await` syntax.